 - Knowing if automation is right for your process and when is the best time to implement a solution

 - Understand the ROI calculations of your project.
 The best ROI comes through the development of automation solutions that enhance manufacturing processes.

 - Create goals for long term production requirements, product mix, and workflow

-If the objective is create effective automation through understanding of the long term manufacturing plan, then the next step is to create a plan that your operations team can support.
-This step of determining the pains of the organization can facilitate the design of the manufacturing and automation solutions that can support increased throughput, uptime, and quality.
+If the objective is to create effective automation through an understanding of the long-term manufacturing plan, then the next step is to create a plan that your operations team can support.
+This step of determining the pains of the organization can facilitate the design of manufacturing and automation solutions that can support increased throughput, uptime, and quality.

 - Investing in automation is the cornerstone of a world-class manufacturing strategy due to its predictable nature.